After Amaya’s off to school, we’re at the table having a second round of coffee and tea.

 Janah, “Very good.
 Cut the power, crash the truck, then a third distraction, something at the buildings.
 Grab the targets and get them off site and to the bus.
 Everything I need is there.”

 “Okay.
-Tomorrow your visit, then if we have new information either from you or the Society, good.
+Tomorrow your visit, then if we have new information either from that or the Society, good.
 Unless something new comes in, I think I know how to get them, when, and how to get out.
 I presume we want them both.”

 Janah, “Preferable, not entirely necessary.
 They don’t always go in and come out together.
 The woman goes to the girls’ building, the man to the boys’.
 That’s a problem.
 The helpful part is if they both disappear we can send the school a fake message saying they took off for security purposes and will be in touch.
 It will, at the least, keep the administration guessing for the time we need.”